aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/basic-shapes/_index.md

 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 The simple shapes are used continuously in vector drawings – in logos, diagrams, etc. To include the figure into the picture, you need to create an element in an SVG file.
-The element's attributes will indicate the position, size, and other figure's properties.
+The element's attributes will indicate the position, size, and other figure's characteristics.
 A wide range of visual properties can be applied to the shapes: coloration, opacity, corner rounding, stroke and more.
 How to insert the figure in the SVG document and edit it using the Aspose.SVG API you can learn in the section [**Edit SVG Files**](http://localhost:1313/svg/net/edit-svg-file/).

 ## **Rectangle**

 The `<rect>` element is applied to create a rectangle and variations of rectangle figures.
-There are 6 attributes determine the rectangle’s shape and position on the screen:
+There are six attributes determine the rectangle’s shape and position on the screen:

 **x**,  **y** – the x, y coordinates of the rectangle's top-left corner